roynirmal/queryExpWikiPassageQA/homerun.md

 **Next Step** - We will try to include other features, upon better understadning of how these networks work, and try to improve the above word embedding model.

-**A long shot** - I would really like to include ELMO as the final step of the project.
+**A long shot** - I would really like to include BERT/ELMO as the final step of the project.
 To see, the effect of pre-trained BiLM's on word embeddings and query expansion.
 I just need a bit of help/time to fully understand how they work.